-QUESTIONS SCORE 1.
-The board chair is doing an effective job leading the board.
+QUESTIONS SCORE The board chair is doing an effective job leading the board.
 Comments: 2.
 I am satisfied with my personal level of commitment to the board.
 Comments: 3.
+I am satisfied with my attendance at board meetings and events.
+Comments: 4.
 XYZ is in my top three organizations I give to annually.
-Comments: 4.
+Comments: 5.
 I am satisfied with the schedule of board meetings that I'm required to attend.
-Comments: 5.
+Comments: 6.
 Board agendas are organized and relevant.
-Comments: 6.
-The board has a good mix of people with diverse strengths, talents, and gifts.
 Comments: